lara-zeus/laravel-seo/docs/getting-started/installation.md

 ## Prerequisites

-This package is built for Laravel and Filament.
+This package is built for Laravel.

 ## Installation